Rings of cooperations for hermitian K-theory over finite fields: Background

 There are short exact sequences of $\euscr{A}(1)^\vee$-comodules relating motivic Brown--Gitler comodules.
 We refer the reader to \cite{CQ21} for a proof.

-\begin{proposition} \cite[Lemma 3.21]{CQ21} There are short exact sequences of $\euscr{A}(1)^\vee$-comodules:
+\begin{proposition}[{\cite[Lemma 3.21]{CQ21}}] There are short exact sequences of $\euscr{A}(1)^\vee$-comodules:

-\end{proposition} \begin{remark} In \cite{LMPT-BPGL}, we define Brown--Gitler comodules using the Mahowald weight filtration on the subalgebras $(\euscr{A} \modmod \euscr{E}(n))^\vee$.
-This leads to a different family of submodules, except in the case where $n=0$. \end{remark}
+\end{proposition} \begin{remark} In \cite{MorPetTat-BPGL1}, we define Brown--Gitler comodules using the Mahowald weight filtration on the subalgebras $(\euscr{A} \modmod \euscr{E}(n))^\vee$.
+This leads to a different family of subcomodules, except in the case where $n=0$. \end{remark}

 An interesting feature in the mod-2 motivic cohomology of finite fields is that, while $\mathbb{M}_2^{\mathbb{F}_q}$ is consistent across all fields of characteristic different from 2, the \textit{Bockstein homomorphism}, which is the connecting homomorphism associated to the coefficient sequence